thesadru/animethemes-dl/README.md

 > Windows and Linux banned characters will be removed by default, to remove those and also unicode characters use `--ascii`

 You can disable redownloading with `-r`.
 This is highly recommended.
+If you have downloaded video you can `--update` theme, this will check file validity by looking at the filesize.
+It will also update audio files if the video is downloaded.

 You can add a coverart to audio files with `--coverart`, `--coverart` takes in a resolution, if set, image will be fetched from anilist.co, with high resolutions it's recommended to save them in `--coverart-folder`.